Time Limits for Employment Tribunal claims

 If the Claimant wants to complain about several isolated or unconnected discriminatory actions the time will run from each of the separate incidents.

-If there have been several connected incidents of discrimination over a period of time, the discrimination can be said to be continuing, in which case, time limit starts to run at the end of that period in time.
-This is known as “continuing act”.
-The test for continuing act is whether an employer is responsible for an “ongoing situation or a continuing state of affairs” in relation to the acts of discrimination, as opposed to a series of unconnected or isolated incidents.
+The test for a “continuing act” is whether an employer is responsible for an “ongoing situation or a continuing state of affairs” in relation to the acts of discrimination, as opposed to a series of unconnected or isolated incidents.

 It is up to the tribunal to decide if there has been a continuing act, and they often do not make this decision until the final hearing when they can take all the parties’ evidence into consideration.
 To avoid wasting time preparing for claims that may later be found to have been brought out of time, you should consider this point carefully and seek legal advice if possible at the start.